Aug 18, 2025 Chinenye Ozowara

 • Document lessons and incorporate them into the next cycle

-Enable the plan with SRM software
+Enable the plan with Stakeholder Relationship Management (SRM) software

 • Store stakeholder profiles, communication preferences, and accessibility needs; record outreach with them.